 Kathy is a Senior Consultant at Impact Makers and joined the board after participating in several Project Extravaganzas at Deep Run High School.
-She has helped in the selection of the “Making an Impact” scholarship winner from the event as well as helped critique student presentations as part of the professional evaluation panel.
+She has helped in the selection of the “Making an Impact” scholarship winner from the event, and helped critique student presentations as part of the professional evaluation panel.

 Michelle Banton, PMP, ITIL

 Michelle joined the board in 2015.
-She has been involved volunteering at the schools and the community outreach.
-She has been to all Project Extravaganzas and helps secure volunteers.
+She volunteers her time at the local schools and through community outreach.
+She has attended every Project Extravaganzas and helps secure other volunteers.

 Robert Kois, MBA, PMP, PMI-ACP

 Bob is the inspiration for the program.
-He has been running a similar program in Denver for disadvantaged youths for over ten years.
-His heart is large and extends himself to help not only in the United States, but also participates in Projects without Boarders with other countries.
+He runs a similar program in Denver for disadvantaged youths.
+His heart is large and extends himself to help not only in the United States, but also participates in Projects without Boarders in other countries.

 Joe Greene, PMP